sturdy5/dotfiles/README.md

 ### Vim

 * Sets up vim to work a little better by setting up a different color scheme, updating how the line numbers are portrayed and underlining the current line

+### Tmux

+* Adds Ctrl+space prefix in addition to the default Ctrl+b
+* Sets tmux to use vim mode for copy and paste
+* Binds | and - to create vertical and horizontal panes, respectively
+* Binds Shift+arrow keys to move between panes
+* Adds some style to tmux

 ### Command Line